 Background, Origins & Purpose

-RGSL teaches the Canadian Firearms Safety Course using real-world interesting examples that will make sure your learning isn’t boring – we help beginners and seasoned-veterans alike form useful and safe shooting habits when leading Non-Restricted and Restricted courses – mandatory in Canada to get the PAL and RPAL respectively.
+RGSL teaches the Canadian Firearms Safety Course using real-world interesting examples that will make sure your learning isn’t boring – we help beginners and seasoned-veterans alike retain useful, safe shooting habits when leading Non-Restricted and Restricted courses – mandatory in Canada to get the PAL and RPAL respectively.
 Instructors use iterative, awesome teaching methods that aim to keep students engaged for the whole day.
 We use PowerPoint projectors, disabled training firearms/devices, and dummy ammunition of various calibres and gauges.
 With in-person how-to demonstrations and using relevant media articles/former case examples, instructors take plenty of time at our 1-day-long courses to more-fully cover handling exercises, testing, forms, and Q-and-A.

 RGSL tries to ensure our students become safety ambassadors in recreational shooting communities in Saskatchewan (and across Canada).
-We want people to understand the regulations clearly, so that they can explain the rules to others as well.
+We want people to understand the regulations clearly, such that they can explain the often-confusing rules to others as well.

-We are Canadians first, and recreational shooters second.
-RGSL instils a sense of safety and responsibility in Saskatchewan shooters and also helps to network/connect people with each other in the rapidly growing Canadian sport/target shooting community.
 A person who comes to RGSL to get their gun license will certainly leave remembering that they operate in the wider context of the country/world we all live in.
-Many people aren’t comfortable around firearms, so it’s our collective responsibility as safe shooters to hold ourselves to a high, legal, safe set of standards when locking, transporting and using guns in general.
+Many people aren’t comfortable around firearms, so it’s our collective responsibility as safe shooters to hold ourselves to a high, legal, safe set of standards when locking, transporting and using guns in Canada.

-We have a strong focus on reducing the number of calls to police for service where firearms are involved – many calls for service could be prevented with a little common sense on the part of the gun owner/user.
+We have a strong focus on reducing the number of calls to police where firearms are involved – we know many costly calls for service can be prevented with a bit of common-sense on the part of the gun owner/user.